Dave-team/Knowledge-base/Business principles.md

     - Implications and consequences – "What effect would that have?".
 Examining consequences and implications (What if I am wrong?
 What are the consequences if I am?)
     - Different viewpoints – "What would be an alternative?".
 Considering alternative perspectives (What might others think?
 How do I know I am correct?)
     - Questioning the original question – "What was the point of this question?"
 Questioning the original questions (Why did I think that?
 Was I correct?
 What conclusions can I draw from the reasoning process?)
+- Suspension of judgement: The way I do this is by thinking through an opposing argument or two, and using language like "it seems" or "it appears" rather than "I know", "I think", etc. This technique saves time and energy by helping me avoid getting wrapped up in opinion-based thinking and helps me develop equanimity.
+- Suspension of value-judgements: I do this by shifting the language in my mind from "that is bad" to "I feel this way because..."
+- Awareness of the mode of thinking I'm in and action accordinly

 ![Scientific Method](https://user-images.githubusercontent.com/28791247/107872472-7add1a80-6ea2-11eb-83be-41c39f39facf.png)